Geometric and arithmetic aspects of approximation vectors: Introduction

 \subsection{Acknowledgements}

 We are grateful to Anish Ghosh and Gaurav Aggarwal for useful comments and spotting some inaccuracies in an earlier draft.
+The authors are also grateful to Alon Agin, Chen Frenkel, Rishi Kumar, Vika Rudykh, Rotem Yaari and Yuvel Yifrach for helpful comments that helped improve the exposition.
+The authors are very grateful to several anonymous referees for detailed and insightful remarks.
 The authors gratefully acknowledge support of the following grants: ISF 2019/19, ISF 871/17, ISF-NSFC 3739/21, BSF 2016256.
 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Program, Grant agreement no. 754475.